Odigie43/Prediction-of-hotel-researvation/README.md

-This work was done using machine learning various algorithms to predict the reason why most people cancel hotel researvation
+Hotel Reservation Prediction Model
+Developed a predictive model for hotel reservations with exceptional recall and precision.
+This project demonstrates effective use of machine learning algorithms to forecast booking patterns and optimize decision-making processes in the hospitality industry.